Curiouschild/Curiouschild.github.io/_posts/2019-5-25-flip-equivalent-binary-trees.md

         Each value in each tree will be a unique integer in the range [0, 99].

 * Easy Divide and Conquer

+Another approach:
+Since the values in the tree are unique.
+We can also convert two trees to a canonical representation, then compare equality. (eg. always visit the smaller node of a pair of sister nodes)

 ```java